 Flint failed its residents, especially its children, at many levels.
-It's now our collective responsibility to help the people of Flint and protect children across America.
+It's now our collective responsibility to ensure that the tragedy that occurred in Flint is not replicated in other cities across America.
 More than 500,000 kids1 in the U.S. have elevated levels of lead in their blood, primarily from lead paint and pipes.

 - 6-10 millionU.S. homes have lead pipes2

 Up to ten million homes across the country get water through lead pipes - called lead service lines - that connect the main drinking water line in the street to our homes.

 Corrosion control can help manage the risk of lead in water, but the only effective long-term fix is getting rid of the lead pipes.
 We need a strategy that addresses the root causes of lead exposure before a crisis hits, not after it.

 A new approach

 - Accelerate replacement.
 When present, lead service lines are the largest source of lead in water.
 Replacement of the entire lead service line must be prioritized to reduce lead in drinking water, rather than used as a last resort.
 Water utilities, public health, environmental, and consumer organizations must collaborate to develop the programs communities need to drive service line removal.
 EDF is working with 25 other national organizations as part of the Lead Service Line Replacement Collaborative to do just that.

 - Make replacement affordable.
 Replacing lead service lines can be cost-prohibitive, especially for families who own their home and find they have lead pipes.
 We need a cooperative, community-based approach to identify lead service lines and help finance removal.